GavinNL/ImJSchema/README.md

                          schema,
                          cache))
 {
-    // return a string which contains what was the
+    // return a string which contains the JSON path
-    // last widget that was modified
+    // of the last modified widget
     auto lastWidgetPath =  IJS::getModifiedWidgetPath();

     std::cout << value.dump(4) << std::endl;